SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 If you were unable to set up an SAP Cloud Connector in the previous exercise, you should set up the destination to point directly to ES5.

-_Note: We're only "pretending" that the ES5 system is on-prem; it is, in fact, available directly on the public Internet._
+_Note: Remember, we're only "pretending" that the ES5 system is on-prem; it is, in fact, available directly on the public Internet._

 | Property               | Value                   |
 | -------------          | ----------------------- |